isomerpages/ogp/_about-us/eng/christian.md

 curProducts:
   - Scamshield
 pastProducts: []
-accomplishments: >-
+accomplishments:
-  * Created a Telegram bot tool for checking scam tactics
+  - Created a Telegram bot tool for checking scam tactics

-  * Scamshield: Implemented overlay to notify users on old versions of the app to update the app
+  - "Scamshield: Implemented overlay to notify users on old versions of the app to update the app"

-  * Experimented with sentence similarity for classifying incoming free text responses that describe scams
+  - Experimented with sentence similarity for classifying incoming free text responses that describe scams
 quote: ""
 linkedinId: ""